 The surgical resident will demonstrate:

-The General Surgery residency will fill three categorical PGY-1 positions for the 2017-2018 academic year.
+The general surgery residency will fill three categorical PGY-1 positions for the 2022-2023 academic year.

 Applications will be accepted through ERAS only.
-Candidates will participate in the Match.
-Applications for the 2017-2018 academic year will be accepted through Nov.
-18, 2016.
+Candidates will participate in the match.
+Applications for the 2022-2023 academic year will be accepted through November 2021.
 Mailed, faxed or emailed applications will not be acknowledged.

 Complete applications include:

-Interviews are scheduled via email through firstname.lastname@example.org.
+Interviews are scheduled via email through email@example.com.
 Available dates will be conveyed to candidate by invitation only.
-Interview days begin at 8 a.m. and conclude at 3 p.m.
-Applicants will be interviewed by Program Director Thav Thambi, M.D., Chair of Surgery Gary Timmerman, M.D., and at least two other faculty members.
-Hotel and dinner information and interview schedule will be emailed following confirmation of interview date.
+Interview days begin at 8 a.m. and conclude at 2 p.m.
+Applicants will be interviewed by Program Director Thav Thambi, M.D., Chair of Surgery Gary Timmerman, M.D., Associate Program Director Jon Ryckman, M.D., other key faculty and the chief residents.
 Notifications of application status will be emailed as applications are reviewed and decisions have been made.
 Details of decisions cannot be provided on an individual basis due to the number of applicants.